roblatour/ARulerForWindows/languages/en/README.md

 Automatic midpoint, third and golden ratio lines can optionally be shown.

-The program also has a feature to launch Microsoft's Magnify tool, allowing you to see a magnified image at the ruler's edges to more easily measure between very fine points. <br><br>
+The program also has a feature to launch Microsoft's Magnify tool, allowing you to see a magnified image at the ruler's edges to more easily measure between very fine points.

 You're welcome to use A Ruler for Windows for free on as many computers as you like!